KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 ### Feb 8th '23

 - Reconfigured GPIO stuff to hardware PWM and switched GPIOs with DACs - 14 bits are better than 12 when it comes to notes and pitch bend.
+I want advaned chord voicing withoot bleeding from me wee ears.
+And heavy pitch bending without stepping.
 - Heavy debugging going on in my chaotic n00b code.
 Always some crap to weed out.

 ### Feb 7th '23